 Body Revolution Kettlebell

-When buying kettlebells online, our expert Tom says to check the dimensions to make sure they are not too bulky.
+When buying kettlebells online, our experts say to check the dimensions to make sure they are not too bulky.
 These Body Revolution kettlebells come in a compact design and feature flat, non-slip bottoms, which helps with storage.

 Best versatile kettlebell: Bowflex SelectTech Adjustable Weights and Dumbbells